 You'll also want to be sure that you've reduced your liabilities as much as possible, doing things such as settling any lawsuits and making sure all tax payments are up to date.

 Selling a company is an even more complex transaction than selling a house—and arguably, one that has even more emotional impact.
 Besides providing the necessary expertise to guide you through the selling process, hiring professional help can help you maintain the emotional distance and objectivity you need to successfully sell your business.

 Which professionals should you hire?

 - As already mentioned, a professional valuator can determine what your business is worth.
-His or her valuation will be much more credible to a potential buyer than yours.
+Their valuation will be much more credible to a potential buyer than yours.

 - A commercial realtor or business broker can be a real boon in terms of finding and dealing with prospective buyers of your business and helping you navigate the sales process.

-- A lawyer can draw up and/or review the documents necessary to sell your business, such as the document that summarizes your business for prospective buyers and the purchase and sales agreement.
+- A lawyer can draw up and review the documents necessary to sell your business, such as the document that summarizes your business for prospective buyers and the purchase and sales agreement.

 One Last Tip

 Selling a business is serious business, so you want to make sure you take the time and trouble to do it right.
 Careful preparation and using the professional resources available are the keys to getting as good a price as possible when selling your company—and the keys to seeing your business realistically and setting a fair price for it.